SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_function.rst

    SELECT  city, my_location, my_distance(x1,y1,x2,y2)  from  cities;

-Calling files from other locations
+Calling Files from Other Locations
 ---------------------------------------
+The following example shows how to call files from other locations:

 .. code-block:: postgres